FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 What do we mean by native forms?
 Most developers have at one time written their own login and registration forms directly into an application.
 They create a table called `users` and it stores `username`s and `password`s.
 Then they write the registration and the login forms (HTML or some other UI).
 The registration form collects the `username` and `password` and checks if the user exists in the database.
 If they don't, the application inserts the new user into the database.
 The login form collects the `username` and `password` and checks if the account exists in the database and logs the user in if it does.
 This type of implementation is what we call native forms.

-The only difference between native forms and the **Local login and registration** OAuth mode is that with latter you delegate the login and registration process to an OAuth server rather than writing everything by hand.
+The only difference between native forms and the **Local login and registration** OAuth mode is that with the latter you delegate the login and registration process to an OAuth server rather than writing everything by hand.
 Additionally, since you control the OAuth server and your application, it would be odd to ask the user to "authorize" your application.
-Therefore, this mode does not include the permission grant screens that often mentioned in OAuth tutorials.
+Therefore, this mode does not include the permission grant screens that often are mentioned in OAuth tutorials.
 Never fear; we'll cover these in the next few sections.

 So, how does this work in practice?
 Let's take a look at the steps for a fictitious web application called "The World's Greatest ToDo List" or "TWGTL" (pronounced Twig-Til):